 Vancouver Art Gallery Café – Cafeteria style great food (750 Hornby St.) – Great food and atmosphere, and an amazing patio in the summer right downtown across from Robson Square.
 They specialize in soups, salads, and sandwiches, and also do catered lunches and catering. $5-12.

-Joe Fortes Seafood and Chop House – (777 Thurlow St. corner Robson) – In 1885, Joe landed upon Vancouver’s shores and settled into a cabin in English Bay.
+Joe Fortes Seafood and Chop House – Seafood restaurant (777 Thurlow St. corner Robson) – In 1885, Joe landed upon Vancouver’s shores and settled into a cabin in English Bay.
 He quickly became one of Vancouver’s most popular citizens, first as a bartender and later as Vancouver’s first official lifeguard.
 Today, he is remembered by a monument near the site of his home.
 Ethel Wilson mentioned Joe in her short story “Down at English Bay” (1949) in The Vancouver Stories anthology.
 In the summer there is a large roof-top terrace overlooking Robson and Thurlow.
 Open for brunch, lunch and dinner. $15-45.

-Giovane café – bakery, gourmet shop, and coffee shop in the Fairmount Pacific Rim Hotel (1038 Canada Place) Open daily 6am – 7:30pm.
+Giovane café – Bakery, gourmet shop, and coffee shop in the Fairmount Pacific Rim Hotel (1038 Canada Place) Open daily 6am – 7:30pm.
 Great gourmet gift shop.
 Try their peanut-butter and chocolate cake! $5-30.

 Bellaggio Cafe – Cozy café filled with books (773 Hornby St. across from the Vancouver Art Gallery) – Breakfast and brunch daily 7am-2pm, great selection of traditional breakfast dishes.
 Large portions.
 They also serve lunch and dinners, pasta and pizza, and have a patio facing the Gallery. $12-25.